Lojcs/BGAS/README.md

 # Usage

 Run BGAS.py and minimize the window.
 When you launch a game a window will open after 60 seconds and your game will be suspended.
 You can use the return (enter) button to switch back to your game.
 If you alt+tab from the game the script will automatically minimize and suspend it for you.
-When you're done with the game just close it normally, the window will close on its own.
+When you're done with the game just close it normally, the window should close on its own.
+If it doesn't, try resuming the game by clicking the game suspension button.

 It should be compatible with most offline games, online games / games with anticheat might not like it tho.
 If it doesn't work on a game at all, try running the script as administrator by running administrator.py instead of BGAS.py.